 - Were utilities on and paid in full at all times?

 - Did anyone else live with the tenant(s)?

 - Did the tenant(s) ever receive any legal notices (late rent, noise, unauthorized occupants, notice to vacate, etc.)?

-- Did the tenant maintain the home in good condition (housekeeping, lawn, etc.)?
+- Was the home maintained in good condition (housekeeping, lawn, etc.)?